Pennsylvania casinos rolling out online gambling | Federal News Network

 HARRISBURG, Pa.
-(AP) — Pennsylvania is joining the short list of states where online casino-style gambling is available.
+(AP) — Online casino-style gambling is now available around the clock in Pennsylvania.

-State regulators on Monday are allowing Parx Casino in suburban Philadelphia and Penn National’s Hollywood Casino near Hershey to launch online gambling portals to patrons statewide as part of a three-day test.
+The Pennsylvania Gaming Control Board said Thursday that three casinos passed this week’s tests to begin operating online gambling portals 24 hours a day for patrons statewide who are at least 21 years old.

 Nevada, New Jersey and Delaware are the only other states where online casino gambling is legal.

-American Gaming Association figures show Pennsylvania is already the nation’s No. 2 state for commercial casino revenue, behind Nevada, at $3.2 billion last year.
+Pennsylvania is the nation’s No. 2 state for commercial casino revenue, behind Nevada, at $3.2 billion last year.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.